POS Integration: Definition, Benefits & Integrations to Consider

 Why you need it: If you have staff, payroll integration is non-negotiable.
 It allows you to track schedules, deduct taxes, stay compliant, offer benefits, and accurately pay staff on time.

 It’s important to handle payroll accurately for a few reasons: You need to pay employees the correct amount, there are labor laws and taxes to consider, and it also determines shareholder payouts.
-Some POS systems have payroll features baked in.
-Others offer their own integration, like Square Payroll which connects to Square POS to help you manage and process payroll with just a few clicks.
+With payroll software, you can manage schedules and track time, attendance, sales, and commissions.

 - Best Free Payroll Software